redstone-finance/redstone-oracles-monorepo/packages/radix-connector/scrypto/contracts/price_adapter/README.md

 The values persist in the contract's storage and then can be read by using `read_prices` function.
 The timestamp of the saved data can be retrieved using the `read_timestamp` function.
 The function also returns the saved timestamp and price values.

+The functions without `_trusted` suffix are subjects for checking the min time interval between updates - by default set to 40 seconds.
+The functions with `_trusted` suffix require proof-resource in the calling manifest (its address can be taken by using `get_trusted_updater_resource` function)

 That function modifies the contract's storage.